global-asp/asp-source/en/0015_together-were-strong.md

 mouth went dry.
 Her hand cramped on her pencil but she continued.

-“Well done, Albertina!” said her teacher at the end.
+"Well done, Albertina!" said her teacher at the end.
 The important official arrived and called the top two students to the stage.
-“Well done to Albertina for full marks,” he said, “but you are too old.
-The scholarship goes to...”
+"Well done to Albertina for full marks," he said, "but you are too old.
+The scholarship goes to..."

 Albertina tried not to cry.
-“That's unfair,” shouted Betty, hopping with fury.
-“That wasn't in the rules!”
+"That's unfair," shouted Betty, hopping with fury.
+"That wasn't in the rules!"
 How would Albertina go to high school now?
 She dragged her feet all the way home.

 The teacher wrote to the newspaper about the unfair decision.